 These results indicate that the scale histogram visual speech feature vector can be successfully used in visual speech recognition.
 A recogniser using only visual information attained an average performance of 34% across ten talkers in a multi-talker, isolated letter recognition task.
-We have also demonstrated early and late integration methods of combining this information with standard audio features to improve recognition under noisy conditions.

-Future work will focus on finding more effective ways of integrating the audio and visual information with the aim of ensuring that the combined performance is always at least as good as the performance using either modality [1, 15, 16, 19] and in deriving more discriminative features from a scale histogram to increase robustness across talkers.
+We have also demonstrated two methods of combining this information with standard audio features to improve recognition under noisy conditions using both early and late integration methods.
+Future work will focus on finding more effective ways of integrating the audio and visual information with the aim of ensuring that the combined performance is always at least as good as the performance using either modality [1,13,14,17] and in deriving more discriminative features from a scale histogram to increase robustness across talkers.